Zeph-T/recipe-django/Readme.md

 # Recipe API Documentation

 - This Django REST API project allows users to interact with recipes and manage their profiles.
 The project includes user authentication, user profile management, recipe creation, and bookmark functionality.
+The database used is `AWS RDS`.
+- The Docker compose has four services
+    1. Recipe Backend
+    2. Redis - Message Broker
+    3. Celery Worker - To Send Daily Notifications
+    4. Celery Beat - To Schedule Daily Notifications
 - The coverage report is generated and saved in the `coverage.txt` file at the root level.
 - This app also comes with a celery beat configuration that emails all the authors about the likes received in their recipes every day.
 You can find the app under `mailerapp` folder.
 - The app is deployed in an EC2 Instance at `http://ec2-3-85-102-94.compute-1.amazonaws.com`